-20. You cannot be legally represented at the public hearing.
-If a friend or associate accompanies you, they may sit with you while you speak, take notes and make quiet suggestions to you, but they will not be allowed to speak for you unless you suffer from a condition or a disability that makes speaking difficult.
+19. It is expected that you will represent yourself at the hearing but if a friend or associate accompanies you, they may sit with you while you speak, take notes and make quiet suggestions to you, but they will not be allowed to speak for you unless you suffer from a condition or a disability that makes speaking difficult.
 You should inform our case officer about this beforehand.
 Our building is fully accessible but please let us know if you have any special needs.